richb-hanover/packages/net/speedtest/files/README.md

   netperf:  1                                                   netperf:  1
 ```

-Below is another comparison of SQM, but now using a concurrent speedtest.
+The concurrent runs below show another comparison without and with SQM.
 Notice that without SQM, the total throughput drops nearly 11 Mbps compared to the above sequential test without SQM.
 This is due to both poorer latencies and the consumption of bandwidth by ACK messages.
 As before, the use of SQM on the right not only yields a marked improvement in latencies, but also recovers almost 6 Mbps in throughput (with SQM using CAKE's ACK filtering).
 ```
 [Concurrent Test: NO SQM, POOR LATENCY]                       [Concurrent Test: WITH SQM, GOOD LATENCY]
 # speedtest.sh --concurrent                                   # speedtest.sh --concurrent